Arithmetic of a Murder

 Arithmetic of a Murder (Арифметика убийства) is a 1991 Soviet detective film directed by Dmitry Svetozarov.
 In a communal apartment in St. Petersburg, a bully, whom everyone hated, was killed.
 Despite the fact that everyone had a motive for the murder, they all had an alibi.
 A local disabled person is trying to help the investigator solve the murder.

 Plot

 In a dilapidated, rat-infested communal apartment in Saint Petersburg, a crime has been committed — Matvey Ivanovich Bryukhanov, a rowdy drunk and womanizer, is found murdered.
 The case is assigned to investigator Pyotr Prokofyevich Konev.
-During the investigation, Konev meets one of the apartment's long-time residents, Ilya Muromtsev, a disabled man confined to a wheelchair.
-Despite his limitations, Ilya is highly intelligent and observant, and he reveals secrets about the other residents.
+During the investigation, Konev meets one of the apartment's long-time residents, Ilya Muromtsev, a disabled man who uses a wheelchair.
+Ilya is highly intelligent and observant, and he reveals secrets about the other residents.
 It soon becomes clear that nearly everyone in the apartment had a motive to kill Bryukhanov.

 At one point, Ilya takes the lead in the investigation, even staging a reenactment of the fateful night’s events in a manner reminiscent of Hamlet.
 Alongside this live reenactment, he also stages a version using a paper puppet theater he crafted.
 Ilya's theory is enough to satisfy Konev’s superiors, but it leaves the true mystery unresolved.